NukeMail

 The Big Picture: How Email Delivery Works

-Before understanding disposable email, you need to understand how normal email delivery works.
-When you type an email address into a signup form and the website sends you a verification email, here is what happens behind the scenes: the website's email server looks up the domain part of your address (the part after the @) to find out where to deliver the email.
+Before you understand disposable email, you need to understand how normal email delivery works.
+When you type an email address into a signup form and the website sends you a verification email, here is what happens behind the scenes.
+The website email server looks up the domain part of your address (the part after the @) to find out where to deliver the email.

-This lookup uses the Domain Name System, or DNS — the same system that translates website names into server addresses.
-Specifically, it looks for an MX record (Mail Exchange record) for the domain.
-The MX record says "emails for this domain should be delivered to this server at this IP address."
-It is like a postal service looking up the zip code to figure out which post office handles delivery for a given address.
+This lookup uses the Domain Name System or DNS.
+It is the same system that translates website names into server addresses.
+It specifically looks for an MX record or Mail Exchange record for the domain.
+The MX record explains that emails for this domain should be delivered to this server at this IP address.
+It works like a postal service looking up the zip code to figure out which post office handles delivery for a given address.

-Once the sending server knows where to deliver the email, it opens a connection to the receiving server using SMTP (Simple Mail Transfer Protocol) — the standard language that email servers use to talk to each other.
-It hands off the email, the receiving server stores it, and eventually the recipient reads it through their email client.
+When the sending server knows where to deliver the email, it opens a connection to the receiving server using SMTP (Simple Mail Transfer Protocol).
+This is the standard language that email servers use to talk to each other.
+It hands off the email and the receiving server stores it.
+Eventually the recipient reads it through their email client.
 This entire process usually takes a few seconds.

 What Makes Disposable Email Different

-A disposable email service runs its own email server, just like Gmail or Outlook does.
+A disposable email service runs its own email server just like Gmail or Outlook does.
 The difference is in what happens after the email arrives.
-Gmail stores your email indefinitely, associates it with your Google account, indexes it for search, and integrates it with dozens of other services.
-A disposable email service stores the email temporarily, associates it with nothing, and deletes it after a set period.
+Gmail stores your email indefinitely.
+It associates that email with your Google account.
+It indexes it for search and integrates it with dozens of other services.
+A disposable email service stores the email temporarily.
+It associates that email with nothing and deletes it after a set period.

-The key technical trick is catch-all addressing.
+The main technical trick is catch-all addressing.
 When a disposable email service sets up a domain like quickbox.xyz, it configures the email server to accept mail for any address at that domain.
-It does not matter whether someone emails [email protected], [email protected], or [email protected] — the server accepts all of it.
-This is why you can choose any address name and it works instantly without any configuration.
+It doesn't matter if someone emails [email protected] or [email protected] or [email protected].
+The server accepts all of it.
+That is why you can choose any address name and it works instantly without any configuration.

 When you create an address on a service like NukeMail, the service records that address in its database and associates it with your access code.
-When an email arrives, the server looks up the address, finds the matching user, and stores the email in their inbox.
-If an email arrives for an address that nobody has claimed, it is simply discarded.
+When an email arrives, the server looks up the address and finds the matching user.
+It then stores the email in their inbox.
+If an email arrives for an address that nobody has claimed, the server just discards it.

 DNS and MX Records: The Routing Layer

-Every disposable email domain needs MX records configured in DNS.
-These records are the critical link that tells the rest of the internet where to deliver emails.
-Without them, emails for that domain would have nowhere to go and would bounce back to the sender.
+Every disposable email domain requires MX records configured in DNS.
+These records are the main link that tells the rest of the internet where to deliver emails.
+If these records are missing the emails for that domain have nowhere to go and they bounce back to the sender.

-An MX record looks something like this: the domain quickbox.xyz has an MX record pointing to mail.quickbox.xyz, which resolves to an IP address like 49.13.xx.xx.
-When someone emails you at [email protected], their email server queries DNS, finds this MX record, and delivers the email to that IP address.
+An MX record looks like this.
+The domain quickbox.xyz has an MX record pointing to mail.quickbox.xyz.
+That address resolves to an IP address such as 49.13.xx.xx.
+When someone emails you at [email protected], their email server queries DNS to find this MX record and delivers the email to that IP address.

 Disposable email services often run multiple domains.
-Each domain needs its own MX records, but they can all point to the same server.
-This is how a single service can offer users a choice of domains — the server handles them all identically.
-Adding a new domain is mostly a DNS configuration task, not a code change.
+Each domain needs its own MX records but they can all point to the same server.
+This is how a single service offers you a choice of domains.
+The server handles them all in the same way.
+Adding a new domain is mostly a DNS configuration task instead of a code change.

 SPF records (Sender Policy Framework) are also configured to help with deliverability.
-While disposable email services do not send outbound email, having proper SPF records ensures that receiving infrastructure does not flag the domain as suspicious.
+While disposable email services don't send outbound email, having proper SPF records ensures that receiving infrastructure doesn't flag the domain as suspicious.
 Some services also configure DKIM and DMARC records for the same reason.

 The SMTP Server: Catching Incoming Mail

-The actual email receiving is handled by an SMTP server — a program that listens on port 25 (the standard email port) for incoming connections from other mail servers.
-When another server wants to deliver an email, it connects to port 25 and they have a brief conversation in SMTP protocol: "I have an email for this address at your domain, will you accept it?"
+Your email receiving works through an SMTP server.
+This program listens on port 25 because that is the standard email port for incoming connections from other mail servers.
+When another server wants to deliver an email it connects to port 25.
+The two servers then have a brief conversation in SMTP protocol where the sender asks if you will accept an email for a specific address at your domain.

-Disposable email services typically use lightweight SMTP servers optimized for receiving.
-NukeMail uses Haraka, a Node.js-based SMTP server that is fast and easy to extend with custom plugins.
-Other services might use Postfix, Exim, or custom implementations.
-The choice depends on the service's technical stack and requirements.
+Disposable email services usually run on lightweight SMTP servers built to handle incoming mail.
+NukeMail uses Haraka which is a Node.js SMTP server that is fast and simple to extend with custom plugins.
+Other services might use Postfix or Exim or even custom code.
+The choice comes down to what the service needs and how their technical stack is built.

-The SMTP server has one critical job: accept incoming emails, extract the useful parts (sender, subject, body), and store them where the web application can access them.
-It does not need to send emails, manage mailboxes, handle user authentication, or do any of the complex things a full email server like Gmail's infrastructure does.
-This simplicity is what makes disposable email services relatively straightforward to build and operate.
+The SMTP server has one critical job.
+It accepts incoming emails, extracts the useful parts like the sender, subject and body, then stores them where the web application can access them.
+It doesn't need to send emails, manage mailboxes, handle user authentication or do any of the complex things a full email server like Gmail's system does.
+This simplicity is why disposable email services are easy to build and operate.

 Most disposable email services are receive-only.
-They never send, reply, forward, or bounce emails.
-If an email arrives for an address that does not exist, the server quietly accepts it and throws it away rather than sending a bounce message.
-This prevents the server from being used as a tool for backscatter spam and keeps the operation simple.
+They never send, reply, forward or bounce emails.
+If an email arrives for an address that doesn't exist, the server quietly accepts it and throws it away instead of sending a bounce message.
+This keeps the server from being used as a tool for backscatter spam and keeps the operation simple.

 What Happens to Your Incoming Email

-When an email arrives at the SMTP server, it goes through a processing pipeline before being stored.
-First, the server extracts the recipient address and looks it up in the database.
-If the address is registered and active, the email proceeds to processing.
-If not, it is silently discarded.
+When an email hits the SMTP server, it moves through a processing pipeline before it gets stored.
+The server first pulls the recipient address and checks it against the database.
+If the address is registered and active, the email moves on to processing.
+If it isn't, the server simply discards the message.

-Next, the email content is parsed.
-Emails are surprisingly complex objects — they can contain HTML formatted text, plain text alternatives, inline images encoded in base64, file attachments, and nested multipart MIME structures.
-The processing pipeline extracts the parts that matter: the sender address, display name, subject line, HTML body, and plain text body.
+Next, the system parses the email content.
+Emails are complex objects.
+They contain HTML formatted text, plain text alternatives, inline images encoded in base64, file attachments and nested multipart MIME structures.
+The processing pipeline extracts the parts that matter.
+This includes the sender address, display name, subject line, HTML body and plain text body.

-Heavy content is stripped to keep storage reasonable.
-File attachments are removed (they can be huge), and base64-encoded inline images are replaced with placeholders.
-The HTML structure — formatting, layout, links, buttons — is preserved.
-This matters because many verification emails use HTML buttons for "Confirm your email" links, and those need to remain clickable.
+Nukemail strips heavy content to keep storage usage reasonable.
+File attachments are removed because they can be huge.
+Base64-encoded inline images are replaced with placeholders.
+The HTML structure including formatting, layout, links and buttons is preserved.
+This matters because many verification emails use HTML buttons for confirm your email links and those need to remain clickable.

-Finally, the processed email is stored in a database where the web application can retrieve and display it.
-On NukeMail, this is a Postgres database.
-The web interface queries this database when you open your inbox, and real-time updates push new arrivals to your browser instantly using WebSocket connections.
+Once the email is processed it is stored in a database so the web application can retrieve and display it.
+On NukeMail this is a Postgres database.
+The web interface queries this database when you open your inbox.
+Real-time updates push new arrivals to your browser instantly using WebSocket connections.

 Real-Time Updates: How New Emails Appear Instantly

-When you are looking at your temporary inbox and a new email arrives, it appears almost instantly without you refreshing the page.
-This is done through WebSocket connections or similar real-time technology.
-Your browser maintains a persistent connection to the server, and when a new email is stored, the server pushes a notification through that connection.
+When you look at your temporary inbox and a new email arrives, it appears almost instantly without you refreshing the page.
+This happens because the site uses WebSocket connections or similar real-time technology.
+Your browser keeps a persistent connection to the server.
+When a new email is stored, the server pushes a notification through that connection.

-This is different from traditional email where you might have to click "refresh" or wait for periodic polling.
-The real-time experience is important for temporary email because users are often actively waiting for a verification code.
-They submit a form, switch to their temporary inbox, and expect the email to appear within seconds.
+This isn't like traditional email where you have to click refresh or wait for periodic polling.
+Real-time delivery matters for temporary email because you're usually waiting for a verification code right now.
+You submit a form, switch to your temporary inbox and expect the email to appear within seconds.

-NukeMail uses Supabase Realtime for this functionality, which is built on PostgreSQL's logical replication.
-When a new row is inserted into the messages table, Supabase detects the change and pushes it to any connected clients that are subscribed to updates for that address.
-The whole chain — email received, processed, stored, notification pushed — typically completes in under two seconds.
+NukeMail uses Supabase Realtime for this functionality.
+It runs on PostgreSQL logical replication.
+When a new row is inserted into the messages table, Supabase detects the change and pushes it to any connected clients subscribed to updates for that address.
+The whole chain works like this.
+Email is received, processed, stored and a notification is pushed.
+This process typically completes in under two seconds.

 Why Multiple Domains Matter

-Websites that want to block temporary email maintain blocklists of known disposable email domains.
-If a service only operates one domain, it gets added to blocklists quickly and all users are affected.
-Services that operate multiple domains have an advantage: if one domain gets blocked, users can switch to another.
+Websites that want to block temporary email keep lists of known disposable email domains.
+If a service only uses one domain, it ends up on those blocklists fast and every user gets affected.
+Services that run multiple domains have an advantage because if one domain gets blocked you can just switch to another one.

 Adding a new domain to a disposable email service is primarily a DNS and configuration task.
-Register a new domain, point its MX records to the same SMTP server, tell the server to accept email for this new domain, and add it to the list of options in the user interface.
-The same server handles everything — there is no per-domain infrastructure cost beyond the domain registration itself.
+Register a new domain, point its MX records to the same SMTP server, tell the server to accept email for this new domain and add it to the list of options in the user interface.
+The same server handles everything.
+There's no per-domain infrastructure cost beyond the domain registration itself.

-Some services rotate domains regularly, retiring ones that have been heavily blocklisted and introducing fresh ones.
+Some services rotate domains regularly because they retire ones that have been heavily blocklisted and introduce fresh ones.
 This is an ongoing arms race with blocklist maintainers.
-The blocklists add domains based on patterns, user reports, and automated detection.
+The blocklists add domains based on patterns, user reports and automated detection.
 The services add new domains to stay ahead.
-Users benefit from choosing services that actively manage their domain portfolio.
+You benefit from choosing services that actively manage their domain portfolio.

-This is also why some disposable email services offer premium domains.
-These domains are used less frequently, are less likely to appear on blocklists, and might have names that look like normal email providers.
-Keeping them restricted to paying users reduces their exposure and keeps them viable for longer.
+Some disposable email services offer premium domains for this reason.
+These domains get used less often.
+They are less likely to end up on blocklists and they often have names that look like standard email providers.
+Restricting these domains to paying users limits their exposure so they stay usable for a longer time.

 The Lifecycle of a Disposable Inbox

-From a technical perspective, a disposable inbox is a set of database records: a user token, one or more email addresses linked to that token, and message records linked to those addresses.
-Creating an inbox means inserting these records.
-Receiving email means adding message records.
-Expiring an inbox means deleting all of it.
+Technically speaking a disposable inbox is just a collection of database records.
+It includes a user token, one or more email addresses tied to that token and the message records connected to those addresses.
+Creating an inbox works by inserting these records into the system.
+Receiving email means adding new message records to the database.
+Expiring an inbox is the process of deleting all of that data.

-Cleanup is handled by scheduled jobs that run periodically.
-These jobs query the database for tokens that have exceeded their lifetime — 14 days for free users, 3 months after expiry for premium — and delete them.
-Because the database schema uses cascading deletes, removing a token automatically removes all associated addresses and messages in a single operation.
+Scheduled jobs run periodically to clean up the system.
+These jobs query the database for tokens that have exceeded their lifetime.
+Free user tokens last 14 days.
+Premium tokens are deleted 3 months after expiry.
+The database schema uses cascading deletes.
+Removing a token automatically removes all associated addresses and messages in a single operation.

-Individual messages also have their own cleanup cycle.
-Emails older than 30 days are deleted regardless of whether the token is still active.
-This keeps storage costs manageable and aligns with the temporary nature of the service.
-A user with a long-lived premium inbox always has their address, but old messages are cleaned up automatically.
+Individual messages follow their own cleanup cycle.
+Emails older than 30 days get deleted whether the token is still active or not.
+This keeps storage costs manageable.
+It also aligns with the temporary nature of the service.
+A user with a long-lived premium inbox keeps their address forever, but old messages are cleaned up automatically.

-The entire system is designed around impermanence.
-Every piece of data has a defined lifetime, and the infrastructure ensures that data is actually deleted when that lifetime ends.
-This is a fundamentally different design philosophy from traditional email, where the default is to keep everything forever.
+The whole system is built around impermanence.
+Every piece of data has a set lifetime.
+The way it's built ensures that data is actually deleted when that lifetime ends.
+This design philosophy is different from traditional email because the default there is to keep everything forever.

 RELATED GUIDES